The Globalization of Israel and the Nations Surrounding Israel

 Yaalon has harsh criticism for those in the IDF and defense establishment that bought into the withdrawal as a viable strategic move.
 "The Disengagement was a strategic mistake of the first order,” Yaalon said.
 “It brought about the Hamas victory.
 It emboldened terror groups.
 It has fueled the Palestinian struggle for years.
 It created a feeling among the Iranians, the Muslim Brotherhood, and al-Qaeda that Israel can be beaten, that Israel is a society of spider webs as Nasrallah said or a rotten tree as Ahmadinejad said.
 And therefore the disengagement not only harmed us badly, but also harmed America's strategic war on terror in the region.
 It created a feeling among Muslim extremists that as it defeated the Soviets in Afghanistan, it defeated us in Gaza and it will defeat us in Tel Aviv.
 As such, as they destabilized a super power, they will destabilize the west by defeating Israel."

-other side and the effects of its actions upon us.
-The fact that even the Fatah
+ignore the other side and the effects of its actions upon us.
+The fact that

-leadership is not ready to recognize the State of Israel as a Jewish state,
+even the Fatah leadership is not ready to recognize the State of Israel as a

-while it says it is committed to the Road Map peace plan, doesn’t mean we can
+Jewish state, while it says it is committed to the Road Map peace plan, doesn’t

-ignore the fact that pulling out under fire is perceived as surrender and
+mean we can ignore the fact that pulling out under fire is perceived as

 The former Chief of Staff says that Gaza has been allowed to become a staging ground for the worst of the terror groups taking part in the Global Jihad.
 "At the moment, our situation in Gaza is similar to southern Lebanon,” he said.
 “Plenty of arms have been smuggled into Gaza: explosives, Katyusha rockets, anti-aircraft rockets, anti-tank rockets, Grad rockets.
 As a result of the manner in which the pullout was carried out, there are Hizbullah, Al-Qaeda and Iranian elements in the Gaza Strip.”